chiayisu/chiayisu.github.io/_pages/about.md

 News
 ======
-- May 2026, I have defended my dissertation, Human-Guided Language Models for Source Code Summarization.
-I will be joining [York University](https://lassonde.yorku.ca/academics/computer-science) to work with [Maleknaz Nayebi](https://www.maleknazn.ca/) as a postdoc fellow.
+- **May 2026**, I have defended my dissertation, Human-Guided Language Models for Source Code Summarization.
+I will be joining [York University](https://lassonde.yorku.ca/academics/computer-science) to work with [Maleknaz Nayebi](https://www.maleknazn.ca/) as a postdoc fellow starting this August.